lightscapevr/website/markdown/customscene.md

   Android targets in Unity.

 * Your custom scene can use common Unity object types because they are already present in the base VR Sketch program.
-It cannot include any custom script (.cs file), for example.
+But it cannot include any custom script (`.cs` file), for example.
 The exact set of Unity objects that can or cannot be included is not clearly known.
 Particle systems work; custom shaders should work but are untested so far.
+  Any 3rd-party Unity asset will not work if it relies on runtime code.
-  On the other hand, Terrain, Batching Static, and Light Probes objects do not work (see next point).
+  Also, Terrain, Batching Static, and Light Probes objects do not work (see next point).

 * Internally, VR Sketch loads your scene in the following slightly convoluted
   way: it has already got many game objects around that are important, so it makes them all DontDestroyOnLoad, then loads your scene (non-additively to make sure the lightmap and other settings are applied), then reparents everything from your scene into one of the pre-existing DontDestroyOnLoad objects, the one that is moved and rotated and scaled by the user.
-That approach should work as long as game objects you put in your scene are happy with being reparented in a mobile object.
-Used in the normal way, objects that have static (precomputed) lighting can actually be moved in this way: their lighting is basically an additional texture that will move along.
-However, this doesn't work if you apply Batching Static, nor for Terrain or Light Probes objects.
+This means that correctly-prepared precomputed lighting works, as described below, but for example Terrain and Light Probes objects are not supported because they cannot be rotated or rescaled at runtime.

 ## Scene setup in Unity